 Aricame had been frightened as well.
-The reading of the vision was clear – their contest was coming to an end, and endings are often scary.
-Aricame’s greater global footprint meant that he had more reserves to draw upon and he was certainly the favorite to win, but nothing was certain.
+The reading of the vision was clear – their contest was coming to an end.
+Aricame’s greater global footprint meant that he had more reserves to draw upon and he was certainly the favorite to win should they go to war, but nothing was certain.
 Though he held superior strength, it was nearly impossible to initiate a direct attack without a counter blow coming in that split second.
 Any victory would come with significant loss.

 Aricame began his journey to Manlius, but before doing so, he sent a telepathic invitation that he knew would be accepted: an image of the two Board pieces, unified.

 Newness, genesis, optimism